AdguardTeam/AdGuardHome/HACKING.md

  *  Document everything, including unexported top-level identifiers, to build a habit of writing documentation.

+ *  Don't put variable names into any kind of quotes.

+ *  Don't use naked `return`s.

  *  Don't use underscores in file and package names, unless they're build tags or for tests.
 This is to prevent accidental build errors with weird tags.